 Answer: Great question.
 Most questions like this can be answered by asking when you notified us about it.
 We lack the staffing to inspect classrooms during non-occupied times (of which there are very few) and currently depend on staff and faculty to act as our eyes and ears for us.
 We appreciate being notified of any problems you are aware of to help us maintain the campus.

 - The room I’m in has a ‘musty’ smell.
 Can I use a scented candle or a plugin type of air freshener like I have at home?

 Answer: Most fragrances are made from chemicals that others may have sensitivities to.
 With respect to others, it is best to not use air freshener products.
-If a room continues to have a ‘musty’ smell, place a work request for a complete cleaning of the area.
+If a room continues to have a ‘musty’ smell, please submit a Facilities Service Work Request.